 What is most important for your situation?

-If none of these three clear situations applies to you, look at which of the following points matters most for you and your family.
+If none of those three clear situations applies to you, think which of the following points matters most for you and your family.

 “I want it all sorted and over with, I need a fresh start”